Definition of Ageism

-- A type of discrimination.
+- A type of discrimination, ecological fallacy, and prejudice.

-- Variant form: agism
+- Variant spelling: agism

 - “Ageism against older persons is rooted in the assumption that people become unattractive, unintelligent, asexual, unemployable, and mentally incompetent as they grow older” (Kendall 2006:101).

 - Bytheway, Bill.
 1995.
 Ageism.
-Buckingham: Open University Press.
+Bristol, PA: Open University Press.

 - Gullette, Margaret Morganroth.
 2011.
 Agewise: Fighting the New Ageism in America.
 Chicago: University of Chicago Press.

 - Levin, Jack.
 2013.
 Blurring the Boundaries: The Declining Significance of Age.
 London: Routledge.

 - Nelson, Todd D., ed.
 2002.
 Ageism: Stereotyping and Prejudice Against Older Persons.
 Cambridge, MA: MIT Press.